-Solar mass stars $(0.9 \leq M{\star} \leq 1.1 \,\mathrm{M}{\odot})$ will remain in the pre-MS phase for approximately 30 Myr.
-The slowest rotators have periods $\sim 10 \,\mathrm{days}$ at ages of $\sim 1 \,\mathrm{Myr}$.
-The rotation period remains almost constant to an age of $\sim 5 \,\mathrm{Myr}$, eventually spinning-up to $\sim 8 \,\mathrm{days}$ by
+Solar mass stars $(0.9 \leq M{\star} \leq 1.1 \,\mathrm{M{\odot}})$ will remain in the pre-MS phase for approximately 30 Myr.
+The slowest rotators have periods ~ 10 days at ages of ~ 1 Myr.
+The rotation period remains almost constant to an age of ~ 5 Myr, eventually spinning-up to ~ 8 days by ~ 40 Myr, at which point gravitational contraction has ceased.
+The most rapidly rotating

-Figure 1.4: Rotation periods for stars with masses $\lesssim 1.2\,\mathrm{M}{\odot}$ in young ($\lesssim 1\,\mathrm{Gyr}$) open clusters from the available literature.
+Figure 1.4: Rotation periods for stars with masses $\leq 1.2 \,\mathrm{M{\odot}}$ in young ($\leq 1 \,\mathrm{Gyr}$) open clusters from the available literature.
 Each panel plots the rotational periods as a function of stellar mass for a particular cluster.
 Note that NGC 2516 and M 35 have been combined as they have essentially identical ages, as have the Hyades and Praesepe.
 Stellar masses are based on the I-band magnitude of the sources in conjunction with the evolutionary models of Baraffe et al. (1998) assuming literature values of the age, distance modulus and reddening for each cluster.
 Reproduced with permission from the IAU.
 Credit: Irwin & Bouvier (2009).

-$\sim 40\,\mathrm{Myr}$, at which point gravitational contraction has ceased.
-The most rapidly rotating objects with periods $\sim 1\,\mathrm{day}$ at $\sim 1\,\mathrm{Myr}$ spin-up to $\sim 0.6\,\mathrm{days}$ at $\sim 5\,\mathrm{Myr}$ and $\sim 0.2\,\mathrm{days}$ at $\sim 40\,\mathrm{Myr}$ (consistent with predictions from stellar contraction).
-This behaviour suggests the presence of a mechanism acting to remove angular momentum from the slow rotators only up to an age of $\sim 5\,\mathrm{Myr}$ with further angular momentum losses ceasing soon after, hence leaving the star free to spin-up towards the ZAMS.
-This results in a range of rotation rates in early MS clusters with ages $\sim 100-150\,\mathrm{Myr}$.
-In more evolved clusters such as the Hyades and Praesepe (age $\sim 650\,\mathrm{Myr}$) this range of rotation rates is no longer observed, instead, for a star of given mass the rotation rate is well defined (allowing for the paucity of data in this domain).
+objects with periods ~ 1 day at ~ 1 Myr spin-up to ~ 0.6 days at ~ 5 Myr and ~ 0.2 days at ~ 40 Myr (consistent with predictions from stellar contraction).
+This behaviour suggests the presence of a mechanism acting to remove angular momentum from the slow rotators only up to an age of ~ 5 Myr with further angular momentum losses ceasing soon after, hence leaving the star free to spin-up towards the ZAMS.
+This results in a range of rotation rates in early MS clusters with ages ~ 100 - 150 Myr.
+In more evolved clusters such as the Hyades and Praesepe (age ~ 650 Myr) this range of rotation rates is no longer observed, instead, for a star of given mass the rotation rate is well defined (allowing for the paucity of data in this domain).
 Hence indicating that another rotation rate dependent angular momentum loss mechanism operates in the early MS phase, with the more rapid rotators losing more angular momentum than more slowly rotating stars.